 Have you ever had a slip-and-fall?
 I don’t know about you, but the first thing “I do” when I tumble is try to do it gracefully.
-Next order of business is to thrust my hands out in front of me (or in back of me) and try to protect my face or backside.
-Basically, I am trying to break my fall rather than break my nose or tailbone.
-Once I make contact with solid ground (ouch), I take a look around hoping no one saw what just went down.
+The next order of business is to thrust my hands out in front of me (or in the back of me) and try to protect my face or backside.
+I am trying to break my fall rather than my nose or tailbone.
+Once I contact the solid ground (ouch), I look around, hoping no one saw what just went down.
 Even if my fall was not seen — it probably was felt and heard.
 Thump, bump-bump….expletive!

 Types of Workplace Slip-and-Fall Injuries

-Some workplace slip-and-fall injuries are minor while others end up being quite serious.
-I’ve personally handled traumatic brain injuries, herniated disks, blown out knees, severe burns, broken bones resulting from slip and fall accidents.
+Some workplace slip-and-fall injuries are minor, while others are pretty serious.
+I’ve handled traumatic brain injuries, herniated disks, blown-out knees, severe burns, and broken bones resulting from slip and fall accidents.